thisishuey/project-phoenix/tickets/milestone-6/03-dashboards.md

 # Implement Monitoring Dashboards

 ## Description
-Create comprehensive monitoring dashboards for the visitor management system to track performance, usage, and system health.
+Create comprehensive monitoring dashboards for the new system to track performance, usage, and system health.

 ## Acceptance Criteria